theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

-# VS2022 Editor Support for Tailwind CSS
+# Tailwind CSS VS2022 Editor Support

 Editor features such as IntelliSense, build integration, among others for TailwindCSS to enhance the development experience in Visual Studio 2022.